Harrishee/cse230-project/README.md

 ### Architecture
 [image1.png]

-### Check List
+### Modified Goal:
+To complete the whole project before the deadline, we decided to modify our goal to the following:
-- Add timer.
+- Add a timer.
 - Make all places the player has reached become obstacles.
 - Add more types of maps.
 - Add more levels and clearance settings.
 - Optimize item and player icons.
-- Add bomb area which should not be reached or the game will be terminated immediately.
+- Add bomb areas that should not be reached or the game will be terminated immediately.
 - Add unit test

 ## Milestone 3: Final